Survival Guide

 2. Upon death it drops 25 rads, and this one happened to drop grenades as well.

-This is a fairly effective way to maintain high rad levels while minimizing risk to the player, and largely makes Popo Freaks a non-threat.
+This is a fairly effective way to maintain high rad levels while minimizing risk to the player, and makes Popo Freaks a non-threat in most situations.

 Vans